graycoreio/daffodil/libs/design/src/atoms/form/error-message/error-message.md

-# Error Message Component
+# Error Message

-`daff-error-message` is a component that works alongside the the `daff-form-field` component to style and place the error message and its associated form control element appropriately.
+`<daff-error-message>` is a component that works alongside the `<daff-form-field>` component to style and place the error message and its associated form control element appropriately.

 ## Usage